-Our first stop was Milan, which we couldn’t avoid visiting on a sizzling HOT July day since our planes were landing there.
-The city was beautiful with both narrow/historic streets and large shopping avenues with chain stores.
-But we were trying to avoid the crowds and buildings in the boiling hot weather so we ended up having a long, wine filled lunch and managed to quickly browse Duomo di Milano.
+Our first stop was Milan, which we couldn’t avoid visiting on a sizzling HOT July day since our plane was landing there.
+The city was beautiful with narrow/historic streets on one side and large shopping avenues with major chain stores on the other.
+But we were trying to avoid the crowds and buildings in the boiling hot weather so on our first day, we ended up having a long, wine filled lunch and managed to quickly browse Duomo di Milano.

-We ended the night fast in order to be able wake up early and head to the coast as quickly as possible!
-In Italy, we found the train the easiest way to travel and Italiarail and some other private companies offered different fares with different trip durations depending on your budget.
-We took the fast train that cut the trip duration to 5.5 hours (versus the regular train that took 10 hrs) and paid close to 150 euros One Way.
+We ended our first and last night pretty early in order to be able wake up early and head to the dreamy Amalfi coast as quickly as possible the next morning!
+In Italy, the train system works very efficiently and it’s the most efficient way to travel between cities.
+Italiarail and some other private companies offer different fares with different trip durations depending on your budget.
+We took the fast train that cut the trip duration to 5.5 hours (versus the regular train that took 10 hrs) and paid 150 euros for One-Way tickets.

 Rome2Rio is a very useful site that helped us during this trip to chose among different types of transportation alternatives.

-The highlight of Sorrento for us was a visit to Faro Beach on the other side of the town as a recommendation from a friend.
-It had a nice seafood restaurant overlooking the Italian youth sunbathing, swimming and socializing.
-Close to the sunset, the top area on the rocks turned into a cool party with banging summer beats from the DJ and the mojitos and caipiriñas started flowing from the bar.
+The highlight of Sorrento was a visit to Faro Beach on the other side of the town as a recommendation from a friend.
+It had a nice seafood restaurant overlooking the Italian hip guys and gals sunbathing, swimming and socializing.
+Close to the sunset, the area on the rocks turned into a sunset DJ party with beautiful summer tunes and cocktails.
 To top it off, we got to see an amazing Amalfi Coast sunset.

-When the time to leave Sorrento came, we left the city sadly not only because of leaving the great memories behind, but also because my bald boyfriend insisted on not wearing a hat and ended up with a sunstroke
+When the time to leave Sorrento arrived, we left the city sadly not only because of leaving the beautiful city behind, but also because my bald boyfriend insisted on not wearing a hat and got a sunstroke

 In Sorrento, we stayed at the Atlantic Palace for 2 nights and still not sure how we got a $500 discount and ended up paying $60/night for a $560/night room.
-Life offers us unexpected gifts sometimes 🙂 We then switched to Sorrento Palais one night.
-It was a real run down place which I would not recommend.
+Life offers us unexpected gifts sometimes 😉

-Capri is a beautiful little island in the Bay of Naples and so to get here, you’ll need to take a boat!
+Our next stop was Capri, a beautiful little island in the Bay of Naples.
+To get here, you’ll need to take a boat.
 Ferries to Capri depart from Naples and Sorrento.
 We took a ferry from the dock of Sorrento to our new destination, the most picturesque and visited location on the Amalfi Coast.
-The name of this island echoed in my head because of reading in the tabloids that George Clooney had a house here and that was also frequented by his best buddies Leo di Caprio (Capri, Caprio? is he from this island??), Brad Pitt, etc. As predicted, this is a popular day-trip destination among tourists from all around the world and a summer favorite for the holidaying VIPs.
-On the island there were two main centers, Capri Town and its uphill rival Anacapri, lots of cool cafes and piazzas, designer boutiques and awesomely colored bougainvillea spilling over the buildings.
+The name of this island echoed in my head because of reading in the tabloids that George Clooney had a house here and that was also frequented by his best buddies Leo di Caprio, and Brad Pitt.
+As predicted, this is a popular destination among tourists from all around the world and a summer favorite for the holidaying VIPs.
+On the island there were two main centers, Capri Town and its uphill rival Anacapri, lots of cool cafes and piazzas, designer boutiques and gorgeous bougainvillea trees spilling over the buildings.

-We had read that the crags and grottoes of Capri had been mesmerizing visitors since ancient times and many artists and writers had been immortalizing Capri’s beauty and history for centuries.
-Following the flyers that were given to us on the dock, we found a tour aboard a wooden boat to the Grotto Azzurra, a cave filled with spectacularly blue water.
+We had read that the crags and grottoes of Capri had been mesmerizing their visitors since ancient times and many artists and writers had been immortalizing Capri’s beauty and history for centuries.
+Following the flyers that were handed to us at the pier, we hopped on a wooden boat that took us to Grotto Azzurra, a cave filled with spectacularly blue water.

 In Capri, we stayed at Stella Maris.
-The Location was convenient, right outside the tramway and the buses leaving for other towns.
-The hotel is small and there is nothing special but the room was decorated beautifully in the Mediterranean style.
-The owners of the hotel, which were a traditional Italian family, were super cute and hosted us warmly.
-Think an older Italian lady talking at the top of her lungs and berating her son and husband constantly.
-She was nice enough to iron our shirts as well.
+The Location was convenient, right outside the tramway and the bus stations.
+The hotel was small and our room was decorated beautifully in a Mediterranean style.
+The owners of the hotel, which were a traditional Italian family, were super cute and they hosted us warmly.

 Ischia is a volcanic island at the northern end of the Gulf of Naples, about 30 kilometers (19 miles) from the city of Naples.
-I decided to pay a visit to my friend Peppe who had told me about his magical island when we’d met in New York several years ago.
+I decided to pay a visit to my friend Peppe who told me about his magical island when we’d met in New York several years ago.
 It was great to get the opportunity to finally make this visit happen!
-The beaches on this island was better than Capri but for some reason not so many people visit this island except for its spas.
-We had no complaints about the lack of people especially after the touristyness of Capri and Sorrento.
+The beaches on this island were better than Capri but for some reason not so many people visited this island except for its spas.
+We had no complaints about the lack of people especially after the flocks of tourists we’d encountered in Capri and Sorrento.

-In Ischia, we stayed at Hotel Gemma for $40/night for a double room including breakfast and pool.
+In Ischia, we chose to stay at Hotel Gemma for $40/night for a double room including breakfast and pool.
 It was a 10 minute bus ride or 5 minute taxi ride away from the Port of Ischia.

 Umbria Film Festival, Montone

-As I mentioned in the beginning of this blog, the Umbria Film Festival was the main reason we chose to go to Italy as my boyfriend was invited to attend the screening of the film he co-directed with his brother Ghazi Albuliwi.
-After meeting Ghazi at the Rome airport, we headed to the historic town called Montone in the Tuscany region of Italy with our private car with a driver in style 😉
+As I mentioned in the beginning of my post, Umbria Film Festival was the main reason for our visit to Italy as my boyfriend was invited to attend the screening of the film he co-directed with his brother Ghazi Albuliwi.
+After meeting Ghazi at the Rome airport, we headed to the historic town called Montone in the infamous Tuscany region with our private car provided with a private chauffeur. woot!